TheBadkraft/OpenPlatform-Initiaive/README.md

 - a software development company -- although we promote the works that our member developers produce
 - TBD ...

 So, OPI is concerned with the rights of the **Users**.
-The end user's privacy is as important to us as the works that developers produce.
+The end user's privacy is as important to us as the works that **Developers** produce.

 As we develop a specification, we will insist that developers ensure a high standard of security and data protection is maintained.
 Also, that no software contians back doors or tracking mechanisms which can be transferred or communicated to external bodies - governments, corporations, NGOs, etc.